bast/paragliding-aerodynamics/slides.md

 <img src="plots/wing-comparison.svg"
      alt="Polar curves on different gliders"
      style="width: 600px;" />

+.cite[inspired by the article "Staying in touch" by Bastienne Wentzel in the Cross Country Magazine (October 2022)]

 - pushing speed bar increases speed (increases lit) but also reduces AOA (reduces lift)
 - modern gliders and higher performance gliders compensate the two better